 No matter how well you plan, or how much support you put in place, something unexpected may happen.
-It’s important to identify out-of-hours and emergency services so you feel prepared, then keep contact details to hand.
+It’s important to identify out-of-hours and emergency services to be prepared, and keep contact details to hand.

-As care needs increase over time with MND, it’s also important to find out about urgent care cover if your main carer becomes unable to support for any reason.
+As care needs increase over time with MND, find out about urgent care cover in case your main carer becomes unable to support you for any reason.

 Local services all work in slightly different ways, but you can ask about how to get urgent support when you have your needs assessed.
 Contact your local authority in England and Wales about arranging an assessment, or your local health and social care trust in Northern Ireland.
 They can provide guidance about local services and systems.

 When being assessed, ask about telecare and telehealth systems.
 These are placed in your home to monitor your well-being and alert professionals if something seems wrong.
 For example, if you have had a fall.
 There may be a charge for this equipment.

 Emergency healthcare is free, but you may have to pay for professional care cover.

 Our resources to help raise awareness of your needs

 There are various ways to alert emergency teams about your needs with MND.
 We have resources to help you with this, including MND alerts and ways to help professionals understand your needs.
 See Forms and resources to help communicate your needs and the Planning ahead section in our information for people with or affected by MND